ivancheng1214/reduxstagram/readme.md

-# Learn Redux
+# Reduxstagram

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React + Redux instagram like app.

 ## Running